kanru-wang/web_scraping/README.md

-Web scraping prices from a major Australian retail business’ website.
+Web scraping prices from a major Australian retail business’ website every week.

-Used Python to collect data repeatedly.

 The goal is to have a 3-month lowest price alert for all common products.